wutpppppppppppppppppp/sign_token/README.md

   - Create the virtual environment (if not already created).
   - Install dependencies.
-  - Run the script with the default input and output file names specified in the `Makefile`.
+  - Run the script, which will prompt you to enter the path to the input and output files.

-- **Specify Custom Input and Output Files:**

-  Modify the `INPUT_FILE` and `OUTPUT_FILE` variables in the `Makefile`, or pass them as arguments if you adjust the `Makefile` to support it.

 ### Manual Commands